I have long resolved the internal debate about whether I should or shouldn’t, would or wouldn’t do an MFA.

 - The 1000 Day MFA: a DIY Alternative

 - The Art of Being an Autodidact: a Homegrown MFA

 Following Pereira’s motto to Write With Focus, Read With Purpose, and Build Your Community, I have structured my DIY MFA according to those three categories too.
-Like Annie, I will also share information on the classes and conferences I attend on my writing workshop journey.
+Like my friend Annie, I will also share information on the classes and conferences I attend on my writing workshop journey.

 “First We Read, Then We Write”

 The procrastinator in me is awfully fond of this quote by Emerson.
 I went through a long period of reading the greats and poring over every single craft book I could get my hands on, never feeling as though I was ready to really start writing.
 From now on, I’ll take less of a ‘first I’ll, then I’ll’ approach and try to write more than I read, or make equal time for both.

 “First we eat, then we beget; first we read, then we write.” – Emerson, The American Scholar.